apify/apify-docs/sources/platform/integrations/index.md

  - [Keboola](./integrations/keboola)
  - [Airbyte](./integrations/airbyte)

+## Workarounds?
+Other materials?

-## Not sure what to do with following
+Not sure what to do with those:

 - [Google](https://help.apify.com/en/articles/2424053-google-integration).